 Caen’s traditional Christmas Market takes over the Place Saint-Sauveur in the middle of the town.
-Pick and choose from items from international stalls which fill the air with the smell of pain d'epices (the French version of ginger loaf) and warm wine.
-It offers everything for anybody's Christmas stocking from foie gras to nativity figurines.
+Pick and choose items from the international stalls that fill the air with the smell of pain d'epices, a French version of ginger loaf, and warm wine.
+The market has something for everyone's Christmas stocking, from foie gras to nativity figurines.

 Rouen in Normandy

 Rouen, the capital of Normandy and the city associated with Joan of Arc who was burnt at the stake here in 1431, pulls out all the stops at Christmas.
-The magnificent cathedral provides the backdrop to a market which offers items from far and wide.
-There are two ice rinks where you can pirouette away and there's enough entertainment to keep the whole family happy.
+The magnificent cathedral provides the backdrop to a market with over 70 booths, which offers items from far and wide.
+There are two ice rinks where visitors can glide away and enough entertainment to keep the whole family happy.

 Reims in Champagne

-Drive from Reims to any of the other nearby towns and you’ll get a whole range of different Christmas markets.
+There's also the Children's Kingdom where the kids can meet Father Christmas, ride a train, and partake in free ice skating.
+Nearby is the Craft Market offering ceramics, jewelry, and other handmade objects.
+Drive from Reims to any of the other nearby towns to get a whole range of different Christmas markets.

 Strasbourg in Alsace

 Alsace is a particularly magical place for Christmas markets.
-Situated near Germany and Switzerland, it takes inspiration from all three countries.
+Situated near Germany and Switzerland, the area takes inspiration from all three countries.

 Colmar in Alsace

 There are five markets in the old town of Colmar.
-The place des Domincains has around 50 chalets, against the backdrop of the illuminated church stained-glass windows.
-Families with children go first to Petite Venise (Little Venice) for wooden toys, stocking fillers and sweet things.
-There’s also a postbox for your letters to Father Christmas, a wooden merry-go-round and a Nativity.
+Families with children should go first to Petite Venise (Little Venice) for wooden toys, stocking fillers, and sweet things.
+There’s also a postbox for letters to Father Christmas, a wooden merry-go-round and a nativity scene.
 Arts and crafts, from paintings to jewelers and second-hand booksellers fill the Koifhus covered market; and more stalls outside cluster around the fountain.
-For local crafts and food, make your way to the place Jeanne d’Arc.
+For local crafts and food, make way to the Place Jeanne d’Arc.